Important! Steps to Building a Agent

 - ...

-Generally, we do not recommend having a Bot solve too broad a range of issues.
-The more vertical or focused the Bot's scenarios are, the more effectively it can solve problems.
+Generally, we do not recommend having a Agent solve too broad a range of issues.
+The more vertical or focused the Agent's scenarios are, the more effectively it can solve problems.

 Like humans, it needs to "specialize in a particular field."